Rent Reasonable Procedure

 HAKC is required to perform assessments to ensure that HCV rents are comparable to current unassisted market rents.
 Three comparable unassisted units are used to determine the area's market rate based on comparability and similarity criteria.
 The maximum allowable rent can't be more than the affordable rate, nor can it be more than the highest comparable unit.
 The amount offered will be lesser of the requested rent, affordability calculation, or the average rent amount of the comparable unassisted units.
 (WHICHEVER IS SMALLER)

 Other events may trigger Rent reasonableness to be re-determined.
-Should the owner ask for an increase in the rent, rent reasonableness determination is performed again to see if the request is supported by current market conditions.
+Should the owner ask for an increase in the rent, a rent reasonableness determination is performed again to see if the request is supported by current market conditions.
 Also, the rent reasonableness will also have to be re-determined if there is a change in who provides utility services in the contract.